 This implies a fixed way of doing business, which may breach competition law.
 For instance, why can a lawyer not operate from a lap-top and see clients in a rented room as and when necessary, provided that the principles of confidentiality, client accounts etc are satisfied.
 That would save on expenses and permit – if there was not a tariff – the lawyer to offer cheaper prices.
 It seems to me that this kind of requirement may, therefore, breach competition law because it keeps prices higher for reasons which cannot be fully justified.

 27.2.
-The plaque on the building, the inscription at the entrance, the seal, the business card, the letterhead and the heading used on other written material of an attorney-at-law may not deviate in its shape, size, colour, finish and overall appearance from good customs and a temperate way of marking and presentation, or create an impression of ostentation, excess or advertisement.
+The plaque on the building, the inscription at the entrance, the seal, the business card, the letterhead and the heading used on other written material of an attorney-at-law should not bring the profession of attorney-at-law into disrepute or breach the advertising rules.

 This will have to be reworded to take into account previous comments about publicity now being permitted, subject to some conditions.